ROCm/HIP/docs/understand/programming_model.rst

 Multi-GPU and Load Balancing
 ----------------------------

+For applications requiring additional computational power beyond a single device, HIP supports utilizing multiple GPUs within a system.
 Large-scale applications that need more compute power can use multiple GPUs in the system.
-This requires distributing workloads across multiple GPUs to balance the load to prevent GPUs from being overutilized while others are idle.
+This requires distributing workloads across multiple GPUs to balance the load to prevent GPUs from being over-utilized while others are idle.

 For more information, see :ref:`multi-device` .